krasimir/actml/README.md

 The first line is to say to the transpiler that we don't want `React.createElement()` but `A()`.
 The second line is there because otherwise you'll get `ReferenceError: A is not defined` error.
 And of course because the `A` function is defining the core unit of ActML - an ActML element.

 From a tools perspective you need some sort of [Babel](https://babeljs.io/docs/en/babel-preset-react) integration.
-There's a Redux+ActML example app [here](https://github.com/krasimir/actml/tree/master/examples/react-redux-app) that you can check out.
+There's a React+Redux+ActML example app [here](https://github.com/krasimir/actml/tree/master/examples/react-redux-app) that you can check.

 ## What is an ActML element